-9. Can I pay my rent payment in person?
+9. Can I pay my rent or dues payment in person?

 Yes.
 Our office can accept rent payments Monday through Friday from 9:00 AM to 5:30 PM.
 For your convenience, we have a secure after-hours rent drop box at the front of our office.

 10. Do you accept credit card payments?